 The Law Offices of Wallace & Graham have spent decades representing many injury victims from construction workers to electricians, to power plant workers.
 Many of those the firm represented were exposed to asbestos at work and suffered from terrible and painful asbestos cancer.
 Their mesothelioma asbestos attorneys have even helped to change the law.
 They worked on a case before the Tennessee Supreme Court, where a woman died from asbestos cancer at 20 after being heavily exposed from infancy to asbestos on her father’s work clothes.
 The Supreme Court in the state found that the man’s employer had a duty to workers’ families, thereby establishing the rule that manufacturers can be held liable for secondhand asbestos exposure.

-Get Legal Help for Mesothelioma or Lung Cancer Now
+Get Legal Help for Construction Site Workers

 With over $30 billion available for victims through the Asbestos Trust Funds, you could be entitled to financial mesothelioma victim compensations without ever filing a lawsuit.
 Mesothelioma & Lung Cancer victims qualify immediately.
 Complete the form or call us toll free (800) 352-0871